Dsavvi180/TheGarageApp/README.md

-# TheGarageApp - In Development
+# TheGarageApp 🚀
+Continuous Development

 React Native and Expo App serving as a customer portal for a car servicing franchise in South Africa with roughly 10k annual customers.
 Has functionality for identity management, user profiles, bookings, service history and eventually driving analytics and service/ maintenance forecasting & predictions as well as depreciation analysis.